 Mount Lycabettus, Athens

 Mount Lycabettus in Athens sits parallel to Acropolis hill.
-Visible from virtually all points of the city, the tiny chapel of St George awaits at the top.
+It is visible from virtually all points of the city.

 The Temple of Poseidon, Sounion